Key takeaways

 What is a wholesaler?

-Wholesalers often specialize in a specific category of products.
-This might be a product type, such as seasonal decorations, jewelry, or books, or a feature, such as vegan products.
-Meanwhile, the largest wholesalers tend to diversify.
+Wholesalers often offer a broad and flexible product range, carrying multiple brands and even competing products.
+Some specialize in a specific product category.
+This might be a product type, such as seasonal decorations, jewelry, or books.

 What is a distributor?